logo for nutrition-and-you.com

 Selection and storage

-Chestnuts are cool season crop, begin available in the markets from October through March, peaking in December.
-In Asia and Europe they are still harvested and processed by traditional methods.
+Chestnuts are a cool season crop and hit the markets from October through March, peaking by December.

-In the stores, choose big sized, fresh nuts.
-Since they are rich in starch and fewer fats than most other nuts, they tend to spoil rather quickly if exposed to air and less humid conditions for longer period.
-To verify freshness, cut open some sample nuts and check for heavy, meaty, creamy white kernel inside since often-times it is difficult to find out damaged nuts by their outer appearance.
-Avoid nuts with greenish mold developed between the convoluted folds and the nut kernel and its outer shell.
+In the stores, choose big-sized, fresh nuts.
+Since they are rich in starch and have fewer fats than most other nuts, they tend to spoil rather quickly if exposed to air and excess humid conditions for extended periods.
+To verify freshness, cut open some sample nuts to examine the meaty, creamy-white kernel inside since often it is difficult to figure out damaged nuts by their external outlook.
+Avoid those with greenish mold between the convoluted folds, on the kernel and outer shell.

-Chestnuts should be treated more like vegetables and fruits than nuts whe it comes to their storage.
-Once at home; they sooner packed and kept in cold storage in the refrigerator, set with high relative humidity where they remain fresh for few weeks.
+Chestnuts should be treated more like vegetables and fruits than nuts when it comes to storage.
+Once at home, pack them in a perforated bag and place them in the refrigerator set at high relative humidity where they remain fresh for a few weeks.

 Preparation and serving methods